Erin, my daughter’s friend, is in the first wave to get the Pfizer Covid vaccine here in Idaho.

 The maddeningly, arbitrary nature of the virus is at least partly responsible for our mixed responses to it.
 The reluctance to take Covid more seriously has been blamed on either lack of leadership from the White House, or the moral failings of people more concerned with their personal rights than their community responsibilities.
 But it’s difficult to bring out the Big Guns and always stand at the ready for months on end when the enemy is as unreliable as Covid.

 When I taught school I had a front row seat watching human behavior, what motivated students and what did not.
 Also, what made students give up and quit trying.
-Later, in my role as an educational researcher I investigated reinforcement schedules, how you time rewards to keep students working and trying.
+Later, in my role as an educational researcher I investigated reinforcement schedules, how to time rewards to keep students working and trying.
 Too much uncertainty in a situation or outcome, and students lost interest.
 It’s no different with this pandemic.

 Finally, for some people the rewards for wearing a mask and social distancing has been too long in coming.
 They’re just tired of it all.

-So am I–I’m tired of Covid too.
+So am I. I’m tired of Covid too.
 I miss our movie group party this holiday season, and hugging my dear, elderly mother.
 I’d like my daughter to spend Christmas Eve night with us, but I’m not sure who she’s been around at work, and whether she’s been exposed.
 I thought about the situation we’re in the other day listening to some alternative rock music on the radio.
 The lyrics of one song said it all as far as I was concerned.
 The ironically named group, Vampire Weekend, sang: “I don’t wanna live like this, but I don’t wanna die…”